How to respond to a cease and desist letter

 A cease and desist letter is a demand, not a court order.
-That means how you respond — or whether you respond at all — is a strategic choice.
-The right move depends on whether the sender's claims are legitimate, what they're actually asking for, and how much risk you're willing to carry.
+How you respond — or whether you respond at all — is a strategic choice.
+The right move depends on whether the sender's claims hold up, what they're actually asking for, and how much risk you're willing to carry.
 Here's how to think it through before you write back.

 1. Identify exactly what they want